gpwilliams/bi_loneliness/metadata.md

 - LICENSE.txt: A text copy of the creative commons license used for this work.
 - metadata.md: This file.
 - README.md: A readme for navigating this project and the associated OSF repository.
-- requirements.txt: A file created by Python to allow for activating the environment used (in /env/) for computational reproducibility.
+- requirements.txt: A file created by Python to allow for loading the relevant packages (and versions) used in the analysis for computational reproducibility.

 The repository is mainly structured around 5 main folders, with the following files: